2bndy5/rmskin-action/CONTRIBUTING.md

 uv run pre-commit run --all-files
 ```

-Note, [uv] also automatically builds this project's python bindings when using `uv run`.
+Note, [uv] should also build this project's python binding when using `uv run`.

 ```shell
 nur pre-commit